 I recently caught up with a long term, highly successful and esteemed colleague who proudly shared with me her latest model for developing high performance leaders in global corporations.
-It was a very comprehensive and multi faceted model, that clearly outlined the evolution of her company’s learning and development process for leadership education.
+It was a very comprehensive and multi-faceted model, that clearly outlined the evolution of her company’s learning and development process for leadership education.
 What caught my attention was the absence of any reference to adaptive, resilient, agile or innovative leadership, or towards developing capability in ‘on the job’ innovation coaching to retool to win in the next decade.
+Which is what leading and coaching innovation is all about!

 The world has changed – how is it that she hasn’t noticed?

-The recent Quarterly Magazine “Management intuition for the next 50 years” McKinsey & Co avidly describes this newly emerging world, which seriously mandates creating a new paradigm for innovative leadership;
+The recent Quarterly Magazine “Management intuition for the next 50 years” McKinsey & Co avidly describes this newly emerging world, which seriously mandates creating a new paradigm for leading and coaching innovation;

 “The world ahead will be less benign, with more discontinuity and volatility and with long-term charts no longer looking like smooth upward curves, long-held assumptions giving way, and seemingly powerful business models becoming upended.”